Differences Between Living in Spain and France

 Guest post by Maria, friend of mine from Spain, who lived several years in France.
 She is going to describe the differences between living in Spain and France to you.

 Two European countries with a common border.
 How different can they be?
 After having lived many years in both, even though the cultural differences are not shocking, there are some disparities in the daily life.

-I have always lived in the Spanish Basque Country, which is close to the French border.
+I grew up in the Spanish Basque Country, which is close to the French border.
 At the age of sixteen I lived for 2 years in France to attend High School.
 Just a two hour drive makes such a big difference and it was the first time that I discovered the differences between living in Spain and France.

 Concerning geographical and climate differences, Spain is considered a “warm” country (it depends also where you are located within the territory), while France is colder.
 These disparities are basic when comparing any two countries.
 We will go more deeply and compare French and Spanish lifestyle.

 First of all, time schedules.
 We could say Mediterranean countries have a much more flexible and late schedule, but Spain is well-known for its, some call it, crazy schedules.
 As I already developed in the post called Differences between living in Spain and the United States, Spanish restaurants serve until 12 or 1 am, and bars and clubs are opened until 6 am.

 When I turned eighteen, I decided to continue my studies in the French capital, where this kind of flexibility can also be found as it is the number one location for tourism in the world.
 As a consequence, it is not a typical French city and could only be compared to other big capitals in the world.

 For my first five or six months in France, I did not recognize any big cultural difference.
 Of course, the language was not the same, but like with any other foreign country.
 The more time I spent living around French people, the more I realized disparities between these two cultures were based on humor, social values and life perception.
 You have to get very involved with the French lifestyle in order to be aware of this.